Some people just have the natural ability to always make the right decision about people and situations without much hesitation.

 9. They’re open to changing their minds.

-Despite being confident in their decisions, they always stay open to new information.
-If they’re presented with compelling evidence, they’re willing to reassess their stance and change course if necessary.
-They know that we only know something until we don’t, and they’re willing to go where the science leads.
+Despite being confident in their choices, they always stay open to new information.
+If they’re presented with compelling evidence that proves them wrong, they’re willing to reassess their stance and change course if necessary.
+They know that we only know something until we don’t, and they’d rather be right in the end than be stubborn in the middle.

 10. They consider ethical implications.

-People with sound judgement don’t just consider what’s legal or profitable, but also what’s ethical.
-They weigh the moral implications of their decisions, and they always strive to make choices that are not just effective, but also right.
-They’re not comfortable doing things that harm other people, even if it would put themselves ahead.
+People with sound judgement don’t just look at what’s legal or what’s going to make them the most money; they consider what’s actually right.
+They weigh the moral side of their decisions and strive to make choices that are effective without being harmful.
+They’re not comfortable doing things that tread on other people, even if it would put them ahead of the pack.

 11. They balance emotion with reason.

-While they don’t ignore their feelings, people with good judgement don’t let emotions dominate their decision-making.
-They strive to find a balance between their emotional responses and logical analysis.
-They know that one can’t exist without the other, and they’re both important for making good choices.
+While they don’t ignore their gut feelings, they don’t let emotions dominate the whole process.
+They strive to find a balance between their emotional responses and a logical analysis of the facts.
+They know that one can’t really exist without the other, and they use both to make sure their choices are grounded in reality but still feel right.

 12. They’re patient with the decision-making process.

-Good judgement often requires time, and they understand that rushing to judgement can lead to poor decisions.
+Good judgement requires time, and they understand that rushing a choice is a fast track to a poor result.
 They’re willing to be patient, taking the time needed to gather information and consider their options thoroughly.
-If that takes a bit longer, so be it.
+If that takes a bit longer than everyone else would like, so be it; they’d rather be slow and right than fast and wrong.

 13. They ask for feedback on their decisions.

-People with good judgement aren’t afraid of critique.
-They actively ask for feedback on their choices, and they use this input to refine their decision-making process and improve their judgement over time.
-However, they also take people’s opinions with a grain of salt sometimes and back themselves if they feel strongly about a topic.
+People with good judgement aren’t afraid of a bit of critique.
+They actively ask for feedback on their choices and use that input to refine their process over time.
+However, they also have a strong enough backbone to take people’s opinions with a pinch of salt and back themselves if they feel strongly that they’ve made the correct call.

 14. They trust their instincts, but verify them.

-While they value their gut feelings, they don’t rely on instinct alone.
-They use their intuition as a starting point, but then work to verify these feelings with facts and logical analysis.
-Your inner voice is powerful, but it still needs to be backed up with proof.
+Source: Unsplash While they value their gut feelings, they don’t rely on instinct alone to get them through.
+They use their intuition as a starting point, but then they put in the work to verify those feelings with facts and logic.
+Your inner voice is a powerful tool, but they know it still needs to be backed up with a bit of proof before you bet everything on it.

 15. They consider context carefully.

-Good judgement involves understanding that what works in one situation may not work in another.
-They pay close attention to the specific context of each decision, and they adapt their approach accordingly.
-They know that there’s no one size fits all solution for every problem.
+Source: Unsplash Good judgement involves understanding that what works in one scenario might be a total failure in another.
+They pay close attention to the specific details of each situation and adapt their approach accordingly.
+They know there’s no such thing as a one size fits all solution, so they treat every problem as a unique case.

 16. They’re willing to make tough calls.

-They don’t shy away from difficult decisions.
-They understand that sometimes there’s no perfect choice, but they’re willing to make the best decision possible with the information available.
+Source: Unsplash They don’t shy away from the difficult stuff.
+They understand that sometimes there isn’t a perfect choice where everyone wins, but they’re still willing to make the best decision possible with the information they have.
+They’d rather take responsibility for a hard choice than let things drift and get worse because they were too scared to act.

 17. They admit and learn from their mistakes.

-When their judgement falters, which is bound to happen since they’re only human, they own up to their errors.
-They see mistakes not as failures, but as valuable learning opportunities to improve their decision-making skills in the future.
+Source: Unsplash When their judgement falters, which is bound to happen since they’re only human, they own up to it immediately.
+They don’t try to hide their errors or blame the cat.
+They see mistakes as valuable learning opportunities that help them sharpen their decision-making skills for next time.

 18. They prioritise clarity in communication.